 GOVERNMENT CONFIRMS MEASURES INCLUDED UNDER £2BN GREEN HOMES GRANT

-Vouchers worth up to £5,000 will be issued to homeowners in England to make their homes more energy efficient under a new Government scheme that launches in September - here's what we know about the scheme after a new update on 4 August.
+Vouchers worth up to £5,000 will be issued to homeowners in England to make their homes more energy efficient after the government confirms measures that will launch in September - here's what we know about the scheme after a new update on 4 August.

 As part of the Green Homes Grant scheme, eligible homeowners will be able to use the vouchers to help pay for environmentally friendly improvements such as installing loft, floor and wall insulation or replacing single glazing with double-glazing.

 Chancellor Rishi Sunak outlined the plans, which will see the Government put aside £2 billion for green home upgrades, as part of his economic statement in July.

 The Government has now released more details about what the vouchers will cover and who will be eligible.

 The idea is that the Government will give homeowners in England vouchers towards the cost of energy efficient improvements, which should cover much – and in some cases all – of the cost.
 You'll have to apply for a voucher once the scheme is up and running in September.
 You'll then be able to spend it to improve your home.